 Stories about hope are important because they teach us not to give in to despair.
 Even when there are seemingly insurmountable forces working against us, we still must believe things can change.
 Why?
 Because they do.

-Arnold finds hope in life by making lists of his favorite things – the things that bring him the most joy (Chapter 24).
-What's on your Hope List?
+Arnold finds hope in life by making lists of his favorite things: the things that bring him the most joy—or, using the vocab of The Absolutely True Diary Of A Part-Time Indian—give him an "emotional boner."
+What's on your list?

 - "I Have a Dream," a speech by Martin Luther King

 - Big dogs that think they're small dogs

 - Dorothy Allison, author

 - Our grandmother's chicken

 - The Garden, a film by Scott Hamilton Kennedy

 - It's a Wonderful Life, a film by Frank Capra

 - "Hot Topic," a song by Le Tigre

 - The concept of the BeDazzler